 Neural Injury and Plasticity Journal Club

 This Journal Club is associated with the NIP Training grant.
 Students and faculty present papers related to neural injury and plasticity, including articles on brain and spinal cord injury, Alzheimer's disease, Huntington's disease, and Parkinson's disease.
 It meets Fridays at noon during the school year.
-Organizer: Mark Burns.
+Organizer: NIP T32 Trainees.

 Cognitive Science Journal Club